pkourany/RGBmatrixPanel_IDE/README.md

 stands the calculated refresh rate for a 16x32 panel using the bit-banged version is 90Hz while the (partial) port write version is 140Hz (half those values on 32x32 panel).

+Display configuration
+---
+The library supports 16 pixel high and 32 pixel high panels of any multiples of 32 pixels wide.
+Adafruit sells 16x32, 32x32 and 64x32 panels fully compatible with the library.
+Daisy chaining displays will also allow for wider configurations, limited only by available Core or Photon RAM.

+Constructor examples:

+`RGBmatrixPanel matrix(A, B, C, CLK, LAT, OE, true);` //16x32 panel, width is 32 by default if not specified

+`RGBmatrixPanel matrix(A, B, C, CLK, LAT, OE, true, 64);` //2 x 16x32 daisy chained = 16x64 panels

+`RGBmatrixPanel matrix(A, B, C, D,CLK, LAT, OE, true, 32);` //32x32 panel

+`RGBmatrixPanel matrix(A, B, C, D,CLK, LAT, OE, true, 64);` //64x32 panel

 Components Required
 ---